Frank7779/littleTimesSeriesStuff/readme.txt

 INTRODUCTIION
 Once during my years at university (MSc in Economics) I started to use R instead of software like SPSS etc.
 The main benefit of scripting in R for me is the clear arranged structure, the traceability of code and the superb handling of RStudio (my favourtie IDE for R).
+All R-scripts are written in R Studio but can be run cia CLI as well (plots are exported as pdf).

 BASIC INFO
 This repository contains code written in R dealing with time series for the purpose of showing my skills and experience in coding with R.